wp-plugins/flyzoo/readme.txt

 * Live Support Chat

-* Track Visitors Live: monitor and chat with visitors in real-time.
+* Track Visitors Live: monitor visits and chat with visitors in real-time.

 * Pop out chat windows: chat in floating browser windows to improve the user experience